 Writing effective cold emails is a challenge because you have no prior relationship to your target audience.
 Marketers get frustrated with this tactic, because feedback is nearly non-existent and the messages are often lumped together with spam.

 Effective cold emails are personalized to a specific individual.
 Scattershot messages that use a template to increase the efficiency of the process fail because they are transparently disingenuous.
 In fact, when journalist Shane Snow sent out 1,000 unpersonalized cold emails to executives across the U.S., he received just 12 replies.
 By ditching the template and taking a more genuine approach to email writing, Snow saw much better results.

 Combined with a catchy subject line, personalized cold emails can increase your response rates.
-Here are 20 cold email subject lines that leverage human psychology and tested marketing strategies to inspire your next campaign:
+Here are 20 cold email subject line examples that leverage human psychology and tested marketing strategies to inspire your next campaign:

 1. “Let’s talk about [topic/idea]!”

 If you’ve done your research, you should know what topics interest your prospect.
 This subject line should spark some curiosity when it appears at the top of the prospect’s inbox.
 Everyone enjoys discussing their favorite subjects, which makes this subject line so enticing.
 Consider playing around with this, using business and personal topics, depending on the tone you want to take.